WiIIson/EMGFlow-Python-Package/docs/reference/extract-features.md

 An exception is raised if a file cannot not be read in the 'Bandpass' or 'Smooth'/'Filled'/'FWR' filepaths.

-An exception is raised if a file does not contain one of the columns from `cols`.
+An exception is raised if a file does not contain one of the columns from `column_names`.

 An exception is raised if an unsupported file format was provided for `file_ext`.